Basket Weaving in Italy – Il Cestaio in Abruzzo

 Andònje, the Teacher

-Have you been always dreaming of learning how to weave the baskets?
-Also helping to maintain and promote this ancient tradition?
-For this reason, when I saw Andònje (dialect for Antonio) at the local festival for the first time, I could not resist sitting close to him, observe him and ask Antonio to teach me how to weave a basket.
-During the first night, I stayed until 2 am, then went back the following day to complete it.
-About 6-7 hours I learned and made a little basket, which I think my Nonno would be very proud of.
+Have you always dreamed of learning how to weave baskets and helping to maintain and promote this ancient tradition?
+When I first saw Andònje (the local dialect for Antonio) at the festival, I couldn’t resist sitting close to him, observing him, and asking him to teach me how to weave a basket.
+During the first night, I stayed until 2 a.m. and then returned the following day to complete it.
+After about 6 to 7 hours of learning, I made a small basket that I believe my Nonno would be very proud of.
+(Want to learn skills during your stay in Italy?
+Why not join us for our Traditional Cheesemaking Class in Abruzzo?)

-Discover more of our CULTURAL & CULINARY EXPERIENCES in Abruzzo, available on our website.
+Discover more of our CULTURAL & CULINARY EXPERIENCES in Abruzzo, which are available on our website.

 Map – take me there

-If you are looking for organizing a bespoke tour to Abruzzo, please do not hesitate to get in contact with me.
+If you are looking to organise a bespoke tour to Abruzzo, please do not hesitate to get in contact with me.
+You can also explore our Abruzzo Day Tours for more inspiration.

 With Amore From